metal3-io/project-infra/jenkins/README.md

 [Nordix Gerrit](https://gerrit.nordix.org/admin/repos/infra/cicd) instance under `cicd/jjb/metal3/` path.
-Please, note that [cicd](https://gerrit.nordix.org/admin/repos/infra/cicd) gerrit repository includes job defitinions for other projects as well that share the same Jenkins environment.
+Please, note that [cicd](https://gerrit.nordix.org/admin/repos/infra/cicd) gerrit repository includes job definitions for other projects as well that share the same Jenkins environment.

 When you add/remove a new job definition in `cicd/jjb/metal3/` path, you will